 There is no one keyboard shortcut that will allow you to resize a layer in Photoshop, as there are a number of different resizing options in the application.
 However, you can use the keyboard shortcut of Ctrl + T to open the “Free Transform” tool, which you can then use to adjust the size of the layer.

 More Information on How to Resize a Photoshop Layer with Free Transform

 Our article above discusses using the “Transform” options found on the “Edit” menu, but you may be struggling to find the option there that is best for your needs.

 One other option when you want to resize a layer is to select that layer, then press “Ctrl + T” on your keyboard.
 This uses the “Free Transform” tool instead.
 Once it is active you will see a blue rectangle around the layer, with assorted handles on the perimeter.

 If you click on one of those handles you will be able to resize the layer.
 You can also elect to hold the Shift key on your keyboard, which will affect whether or not the proportions of the layer are constrained while you resize.

-Finally if you select the Move tool from the toolbox at the left side of the window, or simply click and drag on the selection, you will be able to move the layer around the canvas.
+Finally, if you select the Move tool from the toolbox on the left side of the window, or simply click and drag on the selection, you will be able to move the layer around the canvas.